 High frequencies can come through high vocals, bright sounds like high strings on a guitar and cymbals, just to name a few.
 This isn’t to say you have to push high frequencies just for the sake of filling in frequencies in the high end.
 Consider it like this: Mute the cymbals in your mix.
 How does that sound?
 Turn them up to the right volume.
 How does that sound?
 If you have a lively energetic song, you’ll likely want a nice, bright-sounding mix.
 Push the highs up a little on the cymbals.
 Now, how does the whole mix sound?

-Listen to your whole mix, and listen for frequency holes where you can fill in the frequency.
+Listen to your whole worship music mix, and listen for frequency holes where you can fill in the frequency.
 It’s like an example I’ve used before: You are painting a picture with music.
 You need to fill the whole canvas with color.
 You can use pastels, earth tones, whatever color selections you like.
 But you can’t paint a picture with all red tones or all blue tones.
 A picture painted with many similar colors gets you a picture that’s hard to interpret.
 It’s a cow, no, it’s a house, no, it’s a VW microbus.
 By using a wide range of colors (frequencies), you can create a variety of beautiful musical paintings with depth and feel and emotion.

-The best way for quickly improving your mix is listening to it objectively and comparing it to the above four signs.
+The best way for quickly improving your worship music mix is listening to it objectively and comparing it to the above four signs.
 Mixing is a wonderful creative process, but it’s also a process that takes time, skill, patience and evaluation.